Inferno exotic car: Design/development

-The fenders and body of the car are made based on the metal foam known as Zinag, a patented zinc, aluminum and silver alloy, this foam has a density of 4.3 g / cm3 and is able to reduce and absorb the impact in an automobile accident.
+The fenders and body of the car are made based on the metal foam known as Zinag, a patented zinc, aluminum and silver alloy, this foam has a density of 4.3 g/cm^{3} and is able to reduce and absorb the impact in an automobile accident.
 Although the design and engineering of the automobile were made in Mexico, it will be produced in Italy, due to the lack of infrastructure in the Latin American country.